TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 10/Matthew 10.6.md

 ---

-but go rather to the lost sheep of the house of Israel.
+Rather, go to the lost sheep of the house of Israel.